 Francis Crick Institute

-Scientists in London have been granted permission to edit the genomes of human embryos for research, UK fertility regulators announced.
-The 1 February approval by the UK Human Fertilisation and Embryology Authority (HFEA) represents the world's first endorsement of such research by a national regulatory authority.
+Scientists in London have asked for permission to edit the genomes of human embryos — a request that could lead to the world’s first approval of such research by a national regulatory body.

 - Journal name: